Medstim/UI-lib-/README.md

 ---
 # Quick Start

-Here is a complete example showing the main features of VaehzUI.
+Here is a complete example showing the main features of the Simple lib.

 ```lua
 --// Load Library